Mapuche: Mapuches and the Argentine state

 19th-century Argentine authorities aiming to incorporate the Pampas and Patagonia into national territory recognized the Puelmapu Mapuche's strong connections with Chile.
 This gave Chile a certain influence over the Pampas.
 Argentine authorities feared that in an eventual war with Chile over Patagonia, Mapuches would align themselves with Chile.
 In this context, Estanislao Zeballos published the work La Conquista de quince mil leguas (The Fifteen Thousand League Conquest) in 1878, which had been commissioned by the Argentine Ministry of War.
 In La Conquista de quince mil leguas Mapuches were presented as Chileans who were bound to return to Chile.
 Mapuches were thus indirectly considered foreign enemies.
 Such a notion fitted well with the expansionist designs of Nicolás Avellaneda and Julio Argentino Roca for Puelmapu.
 The notion of Mapuches as Chileans is however an anachronism as Mapuches precede the formation of the modern state of Chile.
 By 1920 Argentine Nacionalismo revived the idea of Mapuches being Chileans, in strong contrast with 20th-century scholars based in Chile such as Ricardo E. Latcham and Francisco Antonio Encina who advanced a theory that Mapuches originated east of the Andes before penetrating what came to be Chile.

 As late as 2017 Argentine historian Roberto E. Porcel wrote in a communiqué to the National Academy of History that those who often claim to be Mapuches in Argentina would be rather Mestizos, emboldened by European-descent supporters, who "lack any right for their claims and violence, not only for NOT being most of them Araucanians [sic], but also because they [the Araucanians] do not rank among our indigenous peoples".

 Modern politics

-In the 1935 local elections, Herminia Aburto Colihueque was the first Mapuche woman to run for public office, although was not elected.
+In the 1935 local elections, Herminia Aburto Colihueque was the first Mapuche woman to run for public office, although she was not elected.

 In the 2017 Chilean general election, the first two Mapuche women were elected to the Chilean Congress; Aracely Leuquén Uribe from National Renewal and Emilia Nuyado from the Socialist Party.

-Other Mapuche politicians include Victorino Antilef, Alexis Caiguan, Rosa Catrileo, Francisco Huenchumilla, Francisca Linconao, Natividad Llanquileo, Elisa Loncón, Adolfo Millabur and Luz Vidal.
+Other Mapuche politicians include Victorino Antilef, Alexis Caiguan, Rosa Catrileo, Francisco Huenchumilla, Francisca Linconao, Natividad Llanquileo, Elisa Loncón, Adolfo Millabur, and Luz Vidal.